 Addressing the Challenges of Remote Work

 Now that you’re equipped with these remote work statistics, you’re ready to make a decision about going remote with your own business.
 Don’t miss these working from home tips that are scientifically proven to boost your team’s productivity!
 And be sure to check out our post on the 21 essential tools for remote teams.
+If you’re an employee wishing you could work from home, then be sure to see our guide on how to ask your boss to work from home.

 Obviously, remote work isn’t purely advantageous; you’re going to experience growing pains as you adapt to new circumstances, and there are unique challenges of remote work that you’ll need to address.
 For example, you’ll need some way to track employee productivity and behavior while your team is working remotely.